Kirk Franklin: Solo artist (2001–present)

 It was at this point that Vinson Cunningham referred to him as a hype man when writing for the New Yorker.

 Franklin contributed to Tori Kelly's Hiding Place album, released September 14, 2018.
 They had intended to collaborate on one song, but it turned into a larger project.

 On January 25, 2019, Franklin released his single "Love Theory" and official music video for the song.
 "Love Theory" served the first single from his 13th studio album, Long Live Love.
 Franklin released his second single, "Just for Me", in April 2019.
 His third single, "OK", was released in May 2019.
 Long Live Love was released on May 31.

-In February 2019, it was announced that BET's gospel music reality singing competition, Sunday Best would return from a four-year hiatus.
+In February 2019, it was announced that BET's gospel music reality competition, Sunday Best would return from a 4-year hiatus.
 Franklin will reprise his role as host.

 After Trinity Broadcasting Network aired the 2019 GMA Dove Awards on October 20, 2019, Franklin commented that his acceptance speech was edited to remove comments he made in relation to the killing of Atatiana Jefferson by a police officer.
 He stated that he was boycotting the award show going forward as it was not the first time they had edited his acceptance speech to remove "reflections on police violence against Black Americans".
-GMA president, Jackie Patillo, apologized to Franklin and GMA made an unedited version of the speech available but stated that it was an unintentional action and that they were attempting to reduce the running time to meet a two-hour time-slot.
+GMA president, Jackie Patillo, apologized to Franklin and GMA made an unedited version of the speech available but stated that it was an unintentional action and that they were attempting to reduce the running time to meet a 2-hour time-slot.
 Several other artists supported Franklin's boycott.

 In 2021, he was among the inaugural inductees into the Black Music & Entertainment Walk of Fame.

 On May 21, 2021, Franklin and American rapper Lil Baby released the song "We Win" for the soundtrack to the 2021 film Space Jam: A New Legacy.

+On October 14, 2023, Franklin released his 13th studio album, Father's Day.

 Personal life

 On January 20, 1996, Franklin married long-time friend Tammy Collins.
 When they wed, they each had one child from previous relationships.
 As a couple, they have two children together.

+In November 1996, Franklin had a near death experience after accidentally falling from a stage into an orchestra pit during a concert in Memphis, he suffered a head injury which left him in critical condition; he eventually made a full recovery.

 In March 2021, Franklin's oldest son, Kerrion, released an audio recording of a private conversation between him and his father in which both can be heard using profanities.
 Franklin subsequently apologized to his fans and followers.

+In 2023, Franklin met his biological father Richard Hubbard for the first time and reconciled with his son Kerrion in his documentary film Father's Day: A Kirk Franklin Story.

+Franklin has openly discussed how his faith axed his former pornography addiction, which began when he was 8 years old and continued for over a decade.